-- 3,962,719 shares of our common stock issuable upon the exercise of outstanding stock options as of June 30, 2022, with a weighted average exercise price of \$10.11 per share; - 751,745 shares of our common stock issuable upon the exercise of warrants outstanding as of June 30, 2022, with exercise prices ranging from \$3.00 to \$10.50 per share;
+- 3,962,719 shares of our common stock issuable upon the exercise of outstanding stock options as of June 30, 2022, with a weighted average exercise price of \$10.11 per share; - 751,745 shares of our common stock issuable upon the exercise of warrants outstanding as of June 30, 2022, with exercise prices ranging from \$3.00 to \$10.50 per share; - 5,344 shares of our common stock issuable as of June 30, 2022 upon the optional conversion of certain convertible promissory notes, with a conversion price of \$25.73 per share of Series K preferred stock, as applicable;

-- 5,344 shares of our common stock issuable as of June 30, 2022 upon the optional conversion of certain convertible promissory notes, with a conversion price of \$25.73 per share of Series K preferred stock, as applicable; - 183,852 shares of common stock issuable as of June 30, 2022 upon the exercise of warrants to be granted upon automatic conversion of certain convertible debt agreements; - 2,800,000 shares of our common stock reserved for future issuance under our 2022 Plan, which will become effective once the registration statement of which this prospectus forms a part is declared effective, as well as any automatic annual increases in the number of shares of common stock reserved for issuance under our 2022 Plan, as more fully described in the section titled "Executive Compensation-Employee Benefit and Stock Plans"; and - 700,000 shares of our common stock reserved for issuance under our ESPP, which will become effective once the registration statement of which this prospectus forms a part is declared effective, and any automatic annual increases in the number of shares of common stock reserved for future issuance under our ESPP, as more fully described in the section titled "Executive Compensation- Employee Benefit and Stock Plans".
+- 183,852 shares of common stock issuable as of June 30, 2022 upon the exercise of warrants to be granted upon automatic conversion of certain convertible debt agreements; - 2,800,000 shares of our common stock reserved for future issuance under our 2022 Plan, which will become effective once the registration statement of which this prospectus forms a part is declared effective, as well as any automatic annual increases in the number of shares of common stock reserved for issuance under our 2022 Plan, as more fully described in the section titled "Executive Compensation-Employee Benefit and Stock Plans;" and - 700,000 shares of our common stock reserved for issuance under our ESPP, which will become effective once the registration statement of which this prospectus forms a part is declared effective, and any automatic annual increases in the number of shares of common stock reserved for future issuance under our ESPP, as more fully described in the section titled "Executive Compensation- Employee Benefit and Stock Plans."

-To the extent that any outstanding options or warrants are exercised or new options are issued under our stock-based compensation plans, or we issue additional shares of common stock in the future, there will be further dilution to investors participating in this offering.
+The foregoing discussion does not reflect the adjustment of the exercise price of certain outstanding options to equal the initial offering price as approved by our board of directors and implemented in September 2022.
+In addition, to the extent that any outstanding options or warrants are exercised or new options are issued under our stock-based compensation plans, or we issue additional shares of common stock in the future, there will be further dilution to investors participating in this offering.